-Have you been invited to a memorial or a funeral service but aren’t sure what to expect?
-Maybe you are managing the death of a loved one for the first time and aren’t sure which service to choose.
-If you’re trying to work out the difference between a memorial service and a funeral service, this guide will explain everything you need to know.
+Have you been invited to attend a memorial or a funeral service, and you are unsure what to expect?
+Or maybe, you are dealing with the death of a loved one for the first time and aren’t sure which service to choose.

-Memorial and funeral services are often confused with each other, but there is a distinct difference you should know.
+Memorial services and funeral services are often confused with each other.
+Knowing some necessary information and terminology can help you understand the differences.
 Learn how they are different, what to expect at each, and strategies to pay for them.

 What happens at a memorial service vs. a funeral service?

 “In general, you’ll expect to find loved ones and family members at each of the services, but the setting could differ greatly.
-Memorial services are generally held at someone’s home or in a public space (like a church hall or a public hall) while funerals are usually conducted directly at the graveyard or a place of worship close to the graveyard,” says Nate Masterson at Maple Holistics.
+Memorial services are generally held at home or in a public space (like a church hall or a public hall).
+Funerals are usually conducted at the graveyard or a place of worship close to the graveyard,” says Nate Masterson at Maple Holistics.

 Here’s an overview of what to expect at each ceremony.